BuhtigithuB/pytest_session2file/README.md

     py.test --session2file=FILENAME

-If you don't want to edit your `conftest.py` you can invoque py.test like this :
+If you don't want to edit your `conftest.py` you can invoke py.test like this :

     py.test -p pytest_session2file --session2file=FILENAME